Tetra-Pak-APIs/TetraPak.AspNet/Scenarios.md

 The launch profiles are found in the sub section "profiles" and there is usually two: "`IIS Express`" and "`{name of your project}`" ("`MyAPI`" in this example).
 Within each launch profile sub section is another sub section called "`environmentVariables`" where you can create or override your machine's environment variables and, as I'm sure you've guessed by now, the runtime environment is controlled by the "`"ASPNETCORE_ENVIRONMENT"`" variable, and is typically set to "`Dwevelopment`".

-You can easily add more launch profiles, such as "`Migration`"m by just adding another sub section to the list of "`profiles`":
+You can easily add more launch profiles, such as "`Migration`", by just adding another sub section to the list of "`profiles`":

 ```json
 {